This post may contain affiliate links.

 It may have been the prospect of me getting my motorcycle learners license that incentivized him.
 While this qualified me to take a learner’s safety course in the future, eventually leading to a full license, it was really about self-preservation and a desire to equip myself with knowledge he already possessed, since we would each be riding our own bikes.
 Renting scooters less than 50cc’s only requires a Class 5 license, what is needed to drive a car, but getting a learner’s license was a promise I had made to myself for personal safety reasons.

 We based ourselves in Kailua-Kona after touring other parts of the island with a rental car.
 As it turned out the Kona scooter rental was not only a fun way to tour the area, but also economical.
-There are lots of options through Airbnb, VRBO and Booking.com for accommodations in this area.
-Check out the map below for some options.
+Check out the map below for accommodation options.
 While flight deals to Hawaii can be hard to find, be sure to check out CheapOair.com or CheapOair.ca if you’re arriving from Canada.
-Expedia is also a great place to check for flight and accommodation deals.
-And if you really need to triangulate the accommodation data search, Hotels.com is another source to check.
-Honestly, a lot of these listings begin to overlap, but you’d be amazed at the odd deal, or exceptional upgraded place to stay at a great price that can be found by doing a little searching!
+Expedia is also a great place compare flight options from various airlines all in once place.

 Renting scooters from Big Island Mopeds, the plan was to explore the known and not so well-known Kona Coast beaches.
 While I had visited several of these kona coast beaches on previous trips with girlfriends, they were all new to him, and we deliberately went off the beaten track looking for new hidden gems for both of us.
 (Already convinced that renting scooters is for you?
 Check out Kona scooter rental options here)